 is available to lead a crew of volunteers multiple times per year

-Each spring, a community of women come together to fundraise and build safe and affordable housing for two families in need in Bloomington.
-Since its beginning 20 years ago, Women Build has raised over $2 million dollars and helped house 73 people including 39 children.
+Each year, a community of women come together to fundraise and build safe and affordable housing with two families in Bloomington.
+Since its beginning 20 years ago, Women Build has raised over $2.5 million dollars and helped house 77 people including 41 children.

 Each volunteer builder shares the Women Build story with her friends and family, and asks her network to donate towards a personal fundraising goal.
-For 2021 each woman will commit to fundraise at least $300.
+For 2021, each woman committed to fundraise at least $300.
 The funds raised during Women Build sponsor the infrastructure and materials needed for the homes while the women volunteer their time to physically build the houses.
-In 2019, 12 teams of over 375 women volunteered 3,200 hours of time on the construction site.
+In 2021, 12 teams of over 280 women volunteered 3,360 hours of time on the construction site and fundraised over $210,000.
 The build entirely happens (yes two homes) in just over two weeks!

 Check out updates (and pictures!) of Women Build on Facebook.

 The Sisterhood for Habitat Empowerment Society, or S.H.E.
 Society, was created to honor and challenge women builders who commit to raise at least $1,000 per year for 5 years.
 Members of S.H.E.
 Society will be recognized throughout the year for their efforts to support future Women Build house sponsorships and homeowners.
+All members also receive their own coveted pink hard hat and stickers to commemorate their years of membership.
 To join, or for more information, please email us or call our office at 812.331.4069.

 You can be a member of S.H.E. whether you choose to build each year or not!